AJONPLLC/ajonp-content/courses/nextjs9/2-setup.md

 ```

 # Tracking changes
-Now that we have a solid start to our project lets add tracking from here on out, we will be using [git](https://git-scm.com/)
+Now that you have a solid start to your project lets add tracking from here on out, you will be using [git](https://git-scm.com/)

-First lets add an ignore file so we don't pickup our unintended files that we don't want to track.
+First lets add an ignore file so you don't pickup your unintended files that you don't want to track.
-- `node_modules` this is the folder where our dependencies are held.
+- `node_modules` this is the folder where your dependencies are held.
-- `.next` contains any of our dynamically build content that the dev server is browsing.
+- `.next` contains any of your dynamically build content that the dev server is browsing.
 - `out` contains the final production static build

 .gitignore